rubyfu/RubyFu/module_0x3__network_kungfu/ftp.md

 Yep, it's simple as that, easy and familiar.

-**Note:** You can do it all above way using pure socket library, it's really easy.
+**TIP:** You can do it all above way using pure socket library, it's really easy.
 You may try to do it.